- We advise you to exercise normal safety precautions.

 Incidents of hooliganism have occurred among fans at local soccer and basketball matches.
 You should avoid potential trouble spots.

-The incidence of serious crime in Cyprus is low, but has been rising slowly.
-Petty crime, particularly in urban areas, has risen significantly in recent years.
+The incidence of serious crime in Cyprus is low, but petty crime, particularly in urban areas, has risen significantly in recent years.

 You should check prices prior to ordering drinks at certain bars and "cabarets".
 Some establishments charge exorbitant prices.
 Discussions about overcharging have been known to lead to threats of violence.
 Security guards may compel you to pay.